ar2zee/ar2zee/README.md

 ### Hi there 👋

-I have plans to write something her but not today.
+I have plans to write something here but not today.

 Soon...
 <!--